Geeksltd/GCop/Rules/GCop544.md

 ## Rule description

 Negating a value is much simpler than normal multiplication because there is no need to perform any actual arithmetic.
-So it helps to improve your code readability.
+It also helps to improve your code readability.

 ## Example